-Services that are covered for you What you must pay when you get these services 🍑 Abdominal aortic aneurysm screening In-Network: A one-time screening ultrasound for people at risk.
+Services that are covered for you What you must pay when you get these services Note: Abdominal aortic aneurysm screening In-Network: A one-time screening ultrasound for people at risk.
 The plan only covers this screening if you have certain risk factors and if you get a referral for it from your physician, physician assistant, nurse practitioner, or clinical nurse specialist.
 There is no coinsurance, copayment, or deductible for members eligible for this preventive screening.
-Acupuncture for chronic low back pain In-Network: Covered services include: Up to 12 visits in 90 days are covered for Medicare beneficiaries under the following circumstances: For the purpose of this benefit, chronic low back pain is defined as: \$20 copay for each Medicare-covered visit.Prior authorization required. • lasting 12 weeks or longer; • nonspecific, in that it has no identifiable systemic cause (i.e., not associated with metastatic, inflammatory, infectious, disease, etc.); not associated with surgery; and • not associated with pregnancy.
+Out-of-Network: 50% coinsurance for members eligible for this preventive screening.
+Point-of-Service deductible may apply.
+Acupuncture for chronic low back pain In-Network: Covered services include: \$20 copay for each Up to 12 visits in 90 days are covered for Medicare beneficiaries under the following circumstances: Medicare-covered visit.
+For the purpose of this benefit, chronic low back pain is defined as: Out-of-Network: lasting 12 weeks or longer; 30% coinsurance for each Medicare-covered visit. • nonspecific, in that it has no identifiable systemic cause (i.e., not associated with metastatic, inflammatory, infectious, disease, etc.); Point-of-Service deductible may apply. not associated with surgery; andnot associated with pregnancy.
+Prior authorization required.